-The affordable housing policies provide a framework by which each jurisdiction can help meet the overall housing needs of Spokane County in a fair, consistent and coordinated fashion.
-They direct each jurisdiction to accommodate a wide variety of development and housing types; they call for consistency in development regulations and standards within UGAs and they encourage reform of regulations which are unnecessary or costly barriers to the provision of affordable housing.
+The affordable housing policies provide a framework by which jurisdictions can meet countywide housing needs in a just, fair, consistent and coordinated fashion.
+They direct jurisdictions to accommodate a wide variety of development and housing types, incentivize affordable housing production, and encourage reform of housing practices that have created racially disparate impacts in the housing market.